 The Monsanto Citizenship Fund

 Monsanto's political action committee, the Monsanto Citizenship Fund (MCF), is legally authorized to participate in the political process at the federal and state levels.
 The MCF's participation in the political process includes contributions to political candidates in a manner that is compliant with all applicable laws and reporting requirements.
 The MCF's contributions are completely funded through voluntary contributions made by eligible Monsanto employees.
-The MCF supports political issues and candidates consistent with the Company's policy objectives, promotes the election of responsible, qualified candidates to public office, regardless of party affiliation, and supports candidates for office, political parties, or other political committees in cases where the views of those candidates or entities are in general agreement with those of the Company.
+The MCF supports candidates consistent with the Company's policy objectives, without regard to private political preference of company executives.
+The MCF promotes the election of responsible, qualified candidates to public office, regardless of party affiliation, and supports candidates for office, political parties, or other political committees in cases where the views of those candidates or entities are in general agreement with those of the Company.

 State and Local Contributions Information